 I love a good map.
 I’ve got maps hanging on my walls.
 I go to the bookstore to read maps.
 Whenever I navigate my way home using only a map, I feel like I must have some innate bushcraft skills.
-And if you’ve read my posts about traveling in Maine, you’re probably sick of me talking about the DeLorme Atlas and Gazetteer by now.
+And if you’ve read my posts about traveling in Maine, you’re probably sick of me talking about the DeLorme Atlas by now.
 (I really cannot help this–these atlases have a cult following in the Pine Tree State.)

 But while reading paper maps will always inspire a sense of get-up-and-go adventure for me, I’m not totally opposed to using tech for planning my trips (and sometimes navigating on the ground, but don’t tell anyone).

-8 Reasons To Use Google My Maps
+8 Reasons To Love Google My Maps

 It allows you to see your trip itinerary.